microsoft/onnxruntime/docs/ContribOperators.md

   left-side padding, mask_index has shape (2 * batch_size), where the values are the exclusive end positions followed by the inclusive start positions.
 When unidirectional is 1, and each token only attend to previous tokens.
 For GPT-2, both past and present state are optional.
 Present state could appear in output even when past state is not in input.
-  Current version does not support past/present, relative_position_bias and qkv_hidden_sizes.
+  Current version does not support past/present, attention_bias and qkv_hidden_sizes.
   TODO: Support them if needed in the future.

 #### Version